technonaturalist

 Image via Wikipedia

-I've told Josh that I'm going to buy myself one of those tiny little things he loathes so much, as I like to be able to blog photos I'm intending to blog within a reasonable amount of time from taking them.
+I’ve told JJ that I’m going to buy myself one of those tiny little things he loathes so much, as I like to be able to blog photos I’m intending to blog within a reasonable amount of time from taking them.
 He as expected had a high pitched hissy fit, then reckoned he was going to get a small camera body that would fit the lenses he has.
 Suits me fine.
 His F3 with a 40mm lens fits into my cargo pocket just fine but it weighs a tonne.
-Apparently the D40 is about the same size so will see what he can dig up.
+Apparently the [D40] (https://en.wikipedia.org/wiki/Nikon_D40) is about the same size so will see what he can dig up.

-Other homeschooling notes, Tao has recently announced that "reading is FUN!"
-It's coming a lot easier to him now, which is making practising/doing a lot more normal and natural rather than a constant challenge to be overcome every time a word is encountered, and he is quite happily picking books to read at bedtime.
-I told him that now that he can read, the next time he needs to find out something he'll be able to go to the library and pick a book or three about it, or look it up on the internet, and read as much about it as he wants instead of asking me, as I only know so much about certain things.
+Other homeschooling notes, 7yo has recently announced that “reading is FUN!”
+It’s coming a lot easier to him now, which is making practising/doing a lot more normal and natural rather than a constant challenge to be overcome every time a word is encountered, and he is quite happily picking books to read at bedtime.
+I told him that now that he can read, the next time he needs to find out something he’ll be able to go to the library and pick a book or three about it, or look it up on the internet, and read as much about it as he wants instead of asking me, as I only know so much about certain things.
 He said he may find out more than me and then he could tell me all about it.
 I said yep, damn straight.
 He likes the idea.
 Might be time for another library trip.
 And on that note, I have found my shopping bag.
 It was getting used as a library bag.
 Can probably remedy that now that the kids have their own library bags made at Co-op (previously known as Learning Hub).